Once you discover a craft you love, you might quickly start to spend a lot of time and money perfecting it.

 Invest in Top-Notch Tools

-The surest way to improve the quality of your work (and make it more marketable) is to improve the quality of your tools.
+The surest way to improve the quality of your work (and make it more marketable) is to improve the quality of your tools and materials.

 So, whether your work requires a craft knife or woodworking tools, do yourself a favor and use high-quality gear.

-Indeed, when your work starts to actually make you a profit, you should think of your tools as an investment.
+Indeed, when your work starts to actually make you a profit, you should think of your tools and supplies as an investment.

-And save those receipts, since you can deduct the money you spend on tools as a business expense when you file your taxes at the end of the year!
+And save those receipts, since you can deduct the money you spend as a business expense when you file your taxes at the end of the year!

 Don’t Forget the Local Market